Race to Dubai: Justin Rose, Tommy Fleetwood and Sergio Garcia in three-way fight

 "The only thing I can do is go out there and play the best I can and try to win.
 I can't really control what Justin or Tommy are going to do."

-Garcia is justified in tempering expectations given the Jumeirah Golf Estates course is not one of his favourites, with a best finish of tied seventh in 2009.
+Garcia is justified in tempering expectations given the Jumeirah Golf Estates course is not one of his favourites, with a best finish there of tied seventh in 2009.

 Then there is the equipment issue, which may also compromise his performance this week.

-Garcia will be experimenting with Callaway's clubs and ball after the end of his 15-year agreement with Taylormade.
+Garcia will be experimenting with Callaway clubs and ball after the end of his 15-year agreement with Taylormade.

-Despite his upbeat sentiment it is a tricky adjustment, particularly with regard to distance control, before such a big event.
+Despite his upbeat sentiment it is a tricky adjustment - particularly with regard to distance control - before such a big event.

 "I'm really excited about it," he said.
 "I'm excited not only for myself but for them and now there are three good weeks to test it and see how I feel."